aditya-sengupta/legacy-website/index.markdown

 Hi!
 I'm a fourth-year undergraduate student at UC Berkeley, double-majoring in Engineering Physics and Engineering Mathematics and Statistics.
 I'm currently working with Prof. Courtney Dressing on exoplanet occurrence rates; previously, I worked with Dr. Rebecca Jensen-Clem (now Asst.
 Professor, UC Santa Cruz) on control systems and sensor simulations for telescope adaptive optics systems.
 In my free time, I enjoy biking and always having a relevant [xkcd](https://xkcd.com) for every situation.

 For my current EECS 126 teaching resources, look [here](eecs126.html).

+For CSVs containing the on-silicon positions of every star the Transiting Exoplanet Survey Satellite has ever looked at, look [here](tesspointings/).